mcguinlu/PRISMA-Checklist/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PRISMA 2020 Checklist App
+# Code for the PRISMA 2020 Checklist App

 The PRISMA 2020 statement is intended to facilitate transparent reporting of systematic reviews (with or without meta-analysis).
 It has